nikolainobadi/DBMultiverse/docs/XcodeInstallation.md

 2. Open the **Signing & Capabilities** tab.
 3. Under **Team**, select your Apple ID or Developer Program team.
 4. If your Apple ID isn't listed, click **Add an Account** and log in with your credentials.

----

-For additional details or troubleshooting, return to the main [README](../README.md).